-Simon Property Group, Inc. (SPG) CEO David Simon ON q1 2020 Results - Earnings Call Transcript
+Simon Property Group, Inc. (SPG) CEO David Simon on Q1 2020 Results - Earnings Call Transcript

 Thank you, David.

-Also want to say the only reason I’m yelling is because I’m far away from the speaker in this social distancing, in our board room, for whatever reason the guy put me away from the speaker.
+I also want to say the only reason I’m yelling is because I’m far away from the speaker in this social distancing, in our board room, for whatever reason the guy put me away from the speaker.

 Alexander Goldfarb